dracory/liveflux/examples/data-flux-indicator/README.md

 ## Components

+There are three main demos rendered as Bootstrap cards:

-1. **Button Demo (`IndicatorDemo`)**
+1. **Fetch Data Demo (`fetchDataComponent`)**
+   *Where things live: both the trigger button and the spinner are inside the card.*
-   Simulates a slow fetch and uses `data-flux-indicator="this, #demo-spinner"` so both the button and spinner animate.
+   This component simulates a slow `fetch` action and uses `data-flux-indicator="this, .demo-spinner"` so **both** the button and the small spinner next to it animate.
 The spinner starts hidden (`display: none`) and is revealed automatically during the request.

 2. **Form Demo (`IndicatorForm`)**
-   Submits a simple form and targets a spinner inside the submit button.
-It shows how form submissions can reuse the indicator helper while updating a status panel via `data-flux-select`.
+   *Where things live: the text input, submit button, and its spinner are all inside the card.*
+   A simple form that posts a `name` field.
+The submit button uses `data-flux-indicator="this, #form-spinner"` so the button and its inline spinner animate while the form is being processed.
+The message panel above the form is updated via `data-flux-select="#form-status"`.

-3. **External Indicator (`ExternalIndicatorDemo`)**
+3. **External Indicator Demo (`ExternalIndicatorDemo`)**
+   *Where things live: the card contains only the trigger and status text, but it drives a **page-level** indicator rendered above all cards.*
-   Toggles the shared page-level indicator with `data-flux-indicator="#global-indicator"`, demonstrating that indicators do not need to live inside the component’s root.
+   The component’s button uses `data-flux-indicator="#global-indicator"` to toggle a shared banner at the top of the page.
+This demonstrates that indicators do **not** need to live inside the component’s root; any element on the page can be targeted.

-Each component intentionally sleeps for ~1s so the indicator state is visible.
+Each component intentionally sleeps for around one second so the indicator state is easy to see.

-## Global indicator
+## Global indicator and external triggers

-The page hosts a reusable element with `id="global-indicator"`.
-Any component can reference it in `data-flux-indicator` to provide consistent UX for long-running actions (e.g., background tasks, cross-component coordination).
+The page hosts a reusable element with `id="global-indicator"` above the cards.
+Any component or button can reference it in `data-flux-indicator` to provide a consistent, page-level UX for long‑running actions (for example, background tasks or cross‑component coordination).

-There's also a top-level button wired with `data-flux-target-kind` / `data-flux-target-id` to trigger the button demo's `fetch` action, showing how external controls can drive indicators on other components.
+The main page also wires **external buttons** (outside any component card) using `data-flux-target-kind` / `data-flux-target-id` to invoke the fetch action on the `fetchDataComponent` while toggling either the global indicator or a local spinner next to the button.
+This shows how **controls and indicators can live outside the card**, while still driving actions and indicators for a specific component.